TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-- Create a structure representing a Dubins curve (composed by three arcs)
+- compute the dubins curve with the optimal settings (composed by three arcs)

 ##### Return